dschrijver/dslbm/README.md

 DSLBM is an MPI parallelized binary fluid code based on the Lattice Boltzmann Method.
 It makes use of the Color-Gradient Method for phase separation and interface tension.

 ## Local installation on Ubuntu
-Run the following command to install make, gcc, openmpi, hdf5 and zlib,
+Run the following commands to install make, gcc, openmpi, hdf5 and zlib,
 ```
 sudo apt install binutils openmpi-bin libopenmpi-dev zlib1g zlib1g-dev
 make install_hdf5